 Like all His laws, He gave these for our good (Deuteronomy 10:13).
 His laws are beneficial—in fact, they are the only way that really works!
 For a more thorough explanation of our Creator’s teaching on sexuality, see the articles “What Is Marriage?” and “Questions About Sex Answered by the Bible.”

-As for who can marry, many Western nations have approved same-sex marriage.
+As for who can marry, America and many other Western nations have approved same-sex marriage.
 After all, many reason, shouldn’t people be free to marry the person they love?
 In the end, shouldn’t love win?

-Those who believe premarital sex and same-sex marriage are acceptable offer a number of explanations to justify these changes from God’s original instructions.
+Those who believe premarital sex and same-sex marriage are acceptable offer a number of explanations to justify these changes in values that have led to a culture clash.

 Does God change?
 Has He switched His position on what is good and what is harmful in human sexuality?
 Does He now approve of what He originally told us not to do?

-If not, is He on the wrong side of history?
-How did the majority of citizens in Western nations come to hold alternative values to those taught by God?
+If not, is God on the wrong side of history?
+How did the majority of citizens in America and other Western nations come to hold alternative values to those taught by God?

 Two ways of thinking